slaclab/rogue/README.md

 -- NOTES
 -------------------------------------

-Stream interface should be modified so that the request contains a max per buffer size.
-The slave can return larger buffers but the number of buffers should assume the requester will only populate the accoring to the max per buffer size.

 Look into adding timeout retries in the block.
 A block write or read request with a specific flag would spawn a thread to wait for the reply.
 Thsi thread would interrupt the doneTransaction call and retry if there is a timeout or error.
 Maybe this just get enabled per block?
 Timeout and retry enable should be block creation attributes.

-Stream and memory connector helpers should be smart enough to handle when the true slave or master is wrapped in python.
-It should first check if the pass oject is a sub class of slave or master.
-If not it will call _getStreamMaster, _getStreamSlave, etc.